What are XML sitemaps?

 - Only contain URLs that return a 200 status code;

-- URLs that return a 301 or 404 status code should not be included in sitemaps.
-These are called “dirt” when they are, and the search engines have said that XML sitemaps with more than 2% “dirt” are trusted less over time
+- URLs that return 301 redirects or 404 status code should not be included in sitemaps.

 - Be updated as often as possible (aka when something changes) to keep them recent;